Tasmanian Irrigation has an unwavering commitment to environmental and sustainability excellence.

-Tasmanian Irrigation also understands that its environmental obligations extend beyond development of schemes to include their enduring impacts once operating.
-It is a requirement that water from schemes developed by Tasmanian Irrigation may be applied on farm only in accordance with a completed Farm Water Access Plan (Farm WAP).
+Tasmanian Irrigation understands that its environmental obligations extend beyond the development of schemes to include their enduring impacts once operating.
+It is a requirement that water from schemes developed by Tasmanian Irrigation may only be applied on land and dams in accordance with a completed Farm Water Access Plan (Farm WAP).
 Farm WAPs contain water, soil and biodiversity modules to ensure that the application of water accords with modern sustainability principles.
-The minimum requirement to access water from a scheme developed by Tasmanian Irrigation is that a Farm WAP is in place to cover the area of land directly affected by the use of scheme water and that the land is managed in accordance with any recommendations or restrictions identified in the Farm WAP.
-Click here for further information on Farm WAPs